noi-techpark/stuart-chatbot/README.md

 cd rag/
 ```

-Here there is another `backend.json`.
+In this directory, there is another `backend.json`.
 Edit it to point to the URL of the web application and set
 the value of `preshared_secret` to the same string as above.

 ```JSON